-last updated: may 4, 2026
+last updated: june 16, 2026

 hello! this page is a space for me to talk about/track the growth of the plants in my collection!! like a sort of plant journal!!